yast/yast.github.io/doc/security-tips.md

 and display the certificate details so the user can at least verify the certificate fingerprint.

 ## SSL Certificates

 Downloading and importing a SSL certificate from an insecure source (e.g. HTTP) does not improve the security, in reality it makes it even worse.

-If you need to import a certificate into the system the user should see the certificate details (including the fingerprint) and confirm the import.
+If you need to import a certificate into the system the user should *verify* the certificate details (including the fingerprint) and *confirm* the import.

-#### Hints

 - See the registration module for example ([SslCertificate]( https://github.com/yast/yast-registration/blob/327ab34c020a89f8b7e3f4bff55deea82e457237/src/lib/registration/ssl_certificate.rb#L11) or [SslCertificateDetails]( https://github.com/yast/yast-registration/blob/327ab34c020a89f8b7e3f4bff55deea82e457237/src/lib/registration/ssl_certificate_details.rb#L11))

 ## Package Download and Installation